canjs/can-define/docs/types.propDefinition.md

     });
     ```

-    @option {can.Map.prototype.define.set} set A set function that specifies what should happen when a property is set. `set` is called with the result of `type` or `Type`.
+    @option {can-define.types.set} set A set function that specifies what should happen when a property is set. `set` is called with the result of `type` or `Type`.
 The following
     defines a `page` setter that updates the map's offset:

     ```js